yohjimane/dabinky/README.md

 - **Tracks** — add or reorder video/text tracks from the right sidebar.
 Higher tracks render on top (z-order).
 - **Save** — click **Save** in the top bar or press **⌘S** (yellow button indicates unsaved changes).
 - **Undo/redo** — **⌘Z / ⌘⇧Z**.
+- **Export / import** — click **⇣ Export** in the top bar to download the current project as a single `.dabinky` file (composition + every referenced video bundled into one ZIP). **⇡ Import** loads a `.dabinky` back.
+Use this to share a project with someone who doesn't have the source videos — everything they need is inside the bundle.
+Re-imports of the same media dedupe by SHA-256, so round-tripping the same file doesn't duplicate on disk.

 ## Rendering